MidnightMight/Spot_Guide_dog_head/README.md

 Spot_SDK communication attempt: The Spot control from a laptop is now feasible but the code was not utilised due to the fact that live camera feed is needed and as such the spot's original controller was used instead due to time constraints.

+Pi-code: attempt of UDP, servo control, run spot-sdk on it.

 video of the resulting trial
 https://youtu.be/b5a-Ekf3FTs